 Yana V. Grishkan

-Yana Grishkan is an associate in the firm’s litigation and enforcement practice group.
+Yana Grishkan is a senior attorney in the firm’s litigation and enforcement practice group.
 Yana focuses her practice on criminal and civil enforcement matters, internal investigations, and related civil litigation.
 Yana has extensive experience representing individuals and corporate clients in matters involving alleged violations of the Foreign Corrupt Practices Act, False Claims Act, Anti-Kickback Statute, federal and state laws on fraud and conspiracy, and state consumer protection statutes.
 In addition, Yana has an active pro bono practice, including in the areas of immigration law and civil rights.

 - Conducted internal investigations for global pharmaceutical and medical device companies in connection with alleged FCPA violations in Russia, Kazakhstan, Slovenia, India, China, and Egypt, among others.